gem/oq-engine/engine_api.md

 Response:

-The requested log slice as a JSON
+The requested log slice as a JSON list of rows

+#### GET /v1/calc/:calc_id/log/size

+Get the (current) number of lines of the calculation log for the given `calc_id`.

+Parameters: None

+Response:

+The number of lines of log

 #### POST /v1/calc/run